-They, however, do report their emotional responses to LC members that they met in the Far East and assert that these responses were uttered "after years of painstaking primary research" (Hannegraaff, "We," 4).
+They, however, do report on the emotions they felt when meeting LC members in the Far East and assert that these responses were uttered "after years of painstaking primary research" (Hannegraaff, "We," 4).
 I suppose that they did provide a little evidence of a few things that might relate to LC practice by giving us a photograph of prison clothes worn by a co-worker of Nee and also a photograph of some LC members "becoming God" in a meeting in mainland China (Miller, 28, 43); however, Miller and Hanegraaff appear to have been mainly interested in reporting on the LC doctrinal tree with all its foliage.
 They had little to say about the tree's fruit.